meriem26/PuppeteerJestTesting/ReadMe.md

 # Puppeteer Jest
-- Write suite of  end to end tests.
+- Write suite of end to end test.